Joint efforts only way to fight pandemic; blame game will delay our response: Xi Jinping | Business

 - India

-Chinese President Xi Jinping on Monday said joint efforts are the only way to overcome the COVID-19 pandemic and called for fair distribution of vaccines and expedited inoculation drive globally.
+Chinese President Xi Jinping on Monday called for joint efforts to overcome the COVID-19 pandemic while ensuring fair distribution of vaccines and expedited inoculation across the world, even as he warned against any blame game and the Cold War mentality in an apparent reference to the US.

 In a special address on 'state of the world' on the first day of the week-long online Davos Agenda summit of the World Economic Forum, he said that humanity will certainly move on but the world needs to jointly defeat the pandemic.

 ''A giant ship is brave enough to brave the storm.
 Pandemic is proving to be a protracted one.
 It impacts health and the economy.
 Holding each other back and shifting blames, will only shift our objectives,'' he said.
-Favouring further opening up of the world economy and greater cooperation, he said, ''We should remove barriers and not erect walls.
-We should open up and integrate further.''
-Jinping warned of serious negative spillovers if major economies slam on the breaks or make U-turns on their monetary policies.
+Favouring further opening up of the world economy and greater cooperation, he said, ''We should remove barriers, not erect walls.
+We should open up, not close off.
+We should seek integration, not decoupling.
+This is the way to build an open world economy.'' ''If major economies slam on the brakes or take a U-turn in their monetary policies, there would be serious negative spillovers.
+They would present challenges to global economic and financial stability, and developing countries would bear the brunt of it,'' Jinping said.

+He said we need to discard Cold War mentality and seek peaceful coexistence and win-win outcomes. ''Our world today is far from being tranquil; rhetorics that stoke hatred and prejudice abound.
+Acts of containment, suppression or confrontation arising thereof do all harm, not the least good, to world peace and security.
+History has proved time and again that confrontation does not solve problems; it only invites catastrophic consequences,'' he said.

-He also said the world needs to discard the cold war mentality and that confrontation will lead to disastrous consequences.
-We need to explore new drivers of economic growth to promote steady and robust global economic recovery, he added.
+In an apparent reference to the US, the Chinese President said protectionism and unilateralism can protect no one as they ultimately hurt the interests of others as well as one's own. ''Even worse are the practices of hegemony and bullying, which run counter to the tide of history.
+Naturally, countries have divergences and disagreements between them,'' he said, while calling for new drivers of economic growth to promote steady and robust global economic recovery.

 The Chinese president said some developing countries have fallen back into poverty due to the pandemic while some developed countries are also facing hard times.